tomjoht/tomjoht.github.io/_posts/2020/9/2020-09-01-inexpensive-media-hosting-and-cli-uploading-with-wasabi.md

 alias myvenv='source /Users/tomjoht/myvenv/bin/activate'
 ```

 The script then runs `deactivate` when finished.
-(Really, this virtual environment is probably not a necessary hack but something I included due to conflicts I encountered.)
+(Really, this virtual environment is not a necessary hack but something I included due to conflicts I encountered.)
 Here's a sample demo of uploading an image via the command line:

 <iframe width="640" height="385" src="https://www.youtube.com/embed/0umiySDHwfc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>